vishvAsa/notes/content/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/vaccination.md

 ### Severe Adverse reactions
 - The exclusion criteria that was used during Pfizer vaccine trial included people with allergies.
 Bang on, on the field, exactly same happened.
 2 healthcare professionals in the UK had anaphylactic reaction.
 Now the health regulators have adviced those having similar allergies or anaphylaxis should not get this vaccine.
 - Pfizer vaccine volunteers got Bell's palsy(4 of them)
+- Low platelet count called Immune thrombocytopenia following Pfizer/Moderna vaccine administration are getting reported in the USA in small numbers.
+- Till date,66 cases out of ~18 million vaccinations (=0.00000003%) had such reactions.
+All but 1 within 11 minutes.
+No deaths at all.

 ## Moderna vaccine
 - Synthetic mRNA-1273 for spike protein.
+- Storage: -20 Deg up to 6 months

+### Efficacy
 - 94.1% efficacy.
 - Shown effective about 40 days after injection.
-- Storage: -20 Deg up to 6 months
+- It is not doing much to reduce the asymptomatic ones.
+The mRNA vaccines give good robust antibodies but not the IgA antibodies coating the nasal passages.So,you still carry viruses and keep spreading.

 ## Novavax/ Covovax vaccine
 - Directly injects stabilized spike proteins (mRNA or DNA not used.)
 This same technology has been used since 1986 with Hep B vaccines that are given to even infants and found extremely safer.